 An Advanced Summer Latin Experience

-I once had the privilege of spending a summer studying Latin in Rome with the late renowned Latinist, Fr.
-Reginald Foster.
+In his great charity, he accepted me.
 In that summer, the magister magistrorum systematically broke down my expectations of how Latin works and ushered me into a deep appreciation of its logic and beauty.
 In his masterful hands, the language came alive in my mind and in my soul, and it lives on there to this day.

 In this course, I will pass on what I learned those many years ago in Rome, seasoned by my own continued reflection and experience with the language since then.
 And while I am no match for the master, there are nevertheless clear truths and practices that can smooth the way for any Latin student.
 In a short time I can help you break through the barriers that you feel are hindering your advancement in the language, and accelerate you along the path to fluency in reading Latin of all ages, and especially post-classical Latin.
-This course is also useful for teachers of Latin looking to strengthen their skills or gain new pedagogical perspectives.

 We will read Latin of all periods, with special attention given to Medieval and Renaissance Latin.
 You will learn advanced syntactical and structural analysis, grounded in the idiomatic forms and rhythms of Latin.
 You will learn the principles that reduce complex sentences to workable ones, and sharpen the precision with which you read the moods and tenses of verbs, and the deployment of the cases.
 Together, these will allow you to read any Latin text confidently.